Emergent representations in networks trained with the Forward-Forward algorithm: Methods

-Our \textbf{FF} follows the original architectural shape proposed in \cite{hinton2022forward}.
-It consists in $3$ fully-connected layers, each composed by $784$ units with sigmoid activation.
-During both inference and training phases, the evaluation of input data relies on layer-wise $\ell_\infty$ norm as the goodness function of choice.
-Furthermore, a $\ell_\infty$ normalization layer is incorporated between contiguous hidden layers.
-As regards the definition of positive and negative data, the one-hot technique is used to embed class labels in the images, with the top-left corner of input images hosting such label encoding.
-By default, these pixels are set to zero, whereas, in the case of positive data, the pixel corresponding to the ground truth class (in arbitrary, but fixed, sequential order) is assigned the maximum value observed in the image.
-In the case of negative examples, such value is given to one of the other pixels.
-Layers are trained individually, each using full batch Adam \cite{kingma2017adam} optimization for $1000$ epochs, with a constant learning rate of $10^{-2}$.
+Our \textbf{FF} model is inspired by the architecture proposed by \citet{hinton2022forward} -- and likewise trained according to the Forward-Forward algorithm.
+It consists of three fully-connected layers, each composed by $1000$ units in the case of \textsc{Mnist} and \textsc{FashionMnist}, and $3072$ units in the case of \textsc{Svhn} and \textsc{Cifar10}.
+Each linear layer is followed by elementwise ReLU non-linearities.
+Both during training and inference, the layer-wise $\ell_2$ norm is used as the goodness function of choice; correspondingly, $\ell_2$ normalisation is performed between subsequent layers.
+Additional results obtained using the $\ell_1$ norm as a goodness function are presented in \autoref{sec:app_l1}. \\To define positive and negative data, a one-hot-encoded class vector is embedded at the top-left corner of images.
+Prior to such embedding, these pixels are set to black colour.
+Then, in the case of positive data, the pixel corresponding to the true class is switched to the maximum value elsewhere observed in the image, while in the case of negative examples such value is randomly assigned to one of the other pixels of the embedding vector. \\During training, the weights are optimised by minimising the loss function $L = \log(1+e^{G_{neg}-G_{pos}})$, where $G_{neg}$ and $G_{pos}$ are, respectively, the goodness value for negative and positive data.
+At inference time, for each layer, the goodness values corresponding to every possible label are converted into a probability using softmax.
+By performing this step for each layer, they can contribute equally to the prediction.

+For comprehensive details on the training procedures of the models discussed in this section and the next two sections, we direct the reader to \autoref{appendix:training}.